CelliesProjects/aquacontrol32/README.md

 <br>`custom_DebugLevel` should be set to `esp32_none` in the `flash.sh` script for production use.
 <br>When you are still testing your hardware and setup, debug level can be set to anything depending on your needs.
 <br>(`esp32_info` is probably what you need, `esp32_verbose` gives the most info)
-- If your controller has a problem after flashing (no Wifi or stuck/not properly booting) a reflash after a full flash erase will solve it almost always.
-<br>Backup your `default.aqu` in the file manager before erasing and upload it back to the controller after you flashed your controller.
-<br>Use this command to erase flash (FFat INCLUDED!) in Linux:
-<br>`~/Arduino/hardware/espressif/esp32/tools/esptool.py --port /dev/ttyUSB1 erase_flash`

 #### Connecting the hardware